eclipse-keyple/keyple-java/README.md

 The Keyple Core is the basic component of Keyple to handle secure element reader and to operate generic processing with Secure Elements.
 On Keyple, secure element readers are interfaced through specific reader plugins.

 The Core is divided in 3 sub-modules:
-- Reader: includes the API to access and manage a SE reader.
+- Reader: includes the API to access and manage a reader.
 - Plugin: provides factorized processing for the implementation of reader plugin.
-- SE: the generic operation for Secure Element.
+- Card: the generic operation for smart cards.

-(Starting from the version 1.0 of Keyple Core, the sub-modules will be provided in different artifacts with their own versioning).

 According to the developer’s objective different API must be imported:
 - for the implementation of a secure element terminal application, only the high-level API of the ‘reader’ and ‘SE’ modules.